pkulchenko/fullmoon/README.md

 calling `fm.setTemplate({"/views/", tmpl = "fmt"})` loads all `*.tmpl` files from the `/views/` directory (and its subdirectories) and registers each of them as the `fmt` template, which is the default template type.
-Only those files that match the extension will be loaded and multiple extension mappings can be specified in one call.
+Only those files that match the extension are loaded and multiple extension mappings can be specified in one call.

-Each loaded template will get its name based on the full path starting from the specified folder: the file `/views/hello.tmpl` is registered as a template with the name "hello" (without the extension), whereas the file `/views/greet/bye.tmpl` is registered as a template with the name
+Each loaded template gets its name based on the full path starting from the specified folder: the file `/views/hello.tmpl` is registered as a template with the name "hello" (without the extension), whereas the file `/views/greet/bye.tmpl` is registered as a template with the name